lifeomic/chroma-react/stories/components/ButtonUnstyled/default.md

   - Pressing `Space` or `Enter` triggers the click action.
 - When the Button has focus, Space and Enter keys activates it.
 - When the Button is disabled, the tabIndex is set to `-1`.
-- The icon of Button has `role="img"` and `aria-hidden` attributes so that it does not get picked up by screen readers.

 ## Links